Higher amounts of debit don’t always equate to a lower credit score, as a new study focusing on Millennial renters demonstrates.

 The findings are somewhat surprising but not if you consider that college graduates on average earn more income than their non-college-graduate counterparts.

 Like other credit scoring models, this score is scaled in the range of 200-800, with a higher score indicating better credit quality.
+Having a better credit score is useful for many things, including getting a rental property from Estate Agents Coventry or in other locations.

 “We can see in both 2010 and 2015 that millennial applicants who had higher student loan debt earned higher average ScorePLUS scores than those who had a lower amount of student loan debt,” writes Jianjun Xie in a CoreLogic blog post.
 A similar trend was found in renters’ FICO scores, CoreLogic added.